ayush03-github/pythonNotes_pySpider/LoopNotes.md

 While : A while loop repeatedly executes a block of code as long as a specified condition remains true.
-It is useful when the number of iterations is not known beforehand, and the loop's termination depends on a condition becoming false.
+It is useful when the number of iterations is not known as well as not known beforehand, and the loop's termination depends on a condition becoming false.